-Worms use SQL injection along with cross-site scripting (XSS) to break into websites and extract data or embed malicious code.
+Cyber criminals use SQL injection along with cross-site scripting (XSS) and malware to break into websites and extract data or embed malicious code.

-Web application firewalls (WAF) defend against this style of attack with an advanced system of "patterns" designed to detect SQL commands transmitted to the web server.
+Web application scans can help detect this style of attack with an advanced system of "patterns" designed to detect SQL commands transmitted to the web server.
 As with any pattern-based system, to offer the best possible protection the patterns must be updated to counter new and creative ways of embedding SQL injection commands.
 Regular web application scans can help detect SQL vulnerabilities and provide recommendations on how to fix them.